web-infra-dev/modern.js/packages/document/builder-doc/docs/en/shared/builder.md

-Refers to the build engine.
+Refers to the build tool of Modern.js.
 The goal of Builder is to "reuse the best practices of build tools".

 Bundlers are low-level, when we build a project based on webpack, we need to fully understand the webpack config and many webpack plugins and loaders, then spend a lot of time to combine them.